 Covering amendments 17 (Rapporteur), 184 (Durand), 182 (Buda), 185 (Chrysogonos), 186 (Didier)

-(61) The requirement of a tiered use of It is necessary to ensure that all reporting channels, as a general rule, is necessary are open to the reporting person by allowing the reporting person to choose the most appropriate channel depending on the individual circumstances of the case, so as to ensure that the information gets to the persons or entities who can contribute to the early and effective resolution of risks to the public interest.
+(61) The requirement of a tiered use of It is necessary to ensure that reporting channels whether internal or external, as a general rule, is necessary are open to the reporting person by allowing the reporting person to choose the most appropriate channel depending on the individual circumstances of the case, so as to ensure that the information gets to the persons or entities who can contribute to the early and effective resolution of risks to the public interest.
 At the same time, some exceptions to its application are as well as to prevent unjustified reputational damage from public disclosure. necessary, Moreover, it is necessary to protect public disclosures taking into account democratic principles such as transparency and accountability, and fundamental rights such as freedom of expression, media freedom and the right to information, whilst balancing the legitimate interest of employers to manage their organisations and to protect their reputation and interests with the interest of the public to be protected from harm, in line with the criteria developed in the case-law of the European Court of Human Rights.

 Compromise amendment on Recital 62